IML Skills Assessment – Migrate to Australia as a Manager

 4. Await Processing & Outcome – IML will review qualifications and experience before issuing an official skills assessment outcome letter.

-At Jade Immigration Lawyers, we assist with skills assessment applications with IML, offering:
+At Jade Immigration Lawyers, we guide clients through the complex IML skills assessment process.
+We:

 FAQ

-Find answers to common questions about our IML Skills Assessment immigration services and processes.
+Find answers to common questions about our Skills Assessment Australia services and processes.
 For further support, contact Jade Immigration Lawyers.

 How long is the IML assessment valid?